-In the previous chapter, we learned how to implement Dependency Injection pattern to achieve loose coupled classes.
+In the previous chapter, we learned how to implement the Dependency Injection pattern to achieve loose coupled classes.
 IoC Container (a.k.a.
 DI Container) is a framework for implementing automatic dependency injection.
-It manages object creating and its life time and also injects dependencies to the class.
+It manages object creation and it's life-time, and also injects dependencies to the class.

-IoC container creates an object of the specified class and also injects all the dependency objects through constructor, property or method at run time and disposes it at the appropriate time.
+The IoC container creates an object of the specified class and also injects all the dependency objects through a constructor, a property or a method at run time and disposes it at the appropriate time.
 This is done so that we don't have to create and manage objects manually.

 All the containers must provide easy support for the following DI lifecycle.